 It's something you can get used to, just like any other muscle memory change — like never touching the Bixby button, for example — on a new phone.
 But even after weeks of using my Galaxy S10+ on One UI 2, I still struggle to consistently get the gesture I want on the first try.

 It's still Samsung software — for better and worse

 The biggest thing that will hit you when you update a Samsung phone to One UI 2 is that ... nothing really changed visually.
-As noted, Android 10's most notable changes are more in the experience and individual features, rather than sweeping interface changes.
-And Samsung didn't use this update to make any big design or feature changes of its own, either — that'll come with the next software update that we'll see debut on the Galaxy S20.
+As noted, Android 10's most notable changes are more in the experience and individual features instead of sweeping interface changes.
+And Samsung didn't use this update to make any big design or feature changes of its own, either.

 The biggest thing you'll notice is that the general design is unchanged from Android 9.